Introduction

 Represents the maximum number of parallel processing threads.
 The default value is a good compromise for the majority of systems.
 If your system has a large amount of CPU cores (> 14) you can try increasing it.
 This may speed up the composing operation.
 If you decide to venture into changing this parameter, you’ll need to find the sweet spot.

 NOTE: all performance parameters are remembered after closing and reopening the application.
-They can be reset to the default values by clicking the dedicated button.
+They can be reset to their default values by clicking the dedicated button.

 Operations